JakeCroz1/s3_multi_part_upload_python_guide/README.md

 Amazon S3's multipart upload allows large files to be uploaded in smaller parts, improving reliability and performance.
 This implementation divides responsibilities between the client-side and the backend:

 - **Client-Side**: Handles file splitting, part uploads, and progress tracking.
-- **Backend**: Interacts with AWS S3 to initiate uploads, generate presigned URLs, track parts, and finalize uploads.
+- **Backend**: FastAPI interacts with AWS S3 to initiate uploads, generate presigned URLs, track parts, and finalize uploads.

 ---